Text-guided Fine-Grained Video Anomaly Understanding: Proposed Method

-The resulting difference maps $\mathbf{X}$, which explicitly encode the motion information between frames, are then processed by a lightweight convolutional backbone composed of several convolution and GELU activation layers.
-This backbone extracts rich, region-aware features $\mathbf{F}$ for each frame:
+where $\mathbf{X} \in \mathbb{R}^{(T'-1) \times 2 \times H' \times W'}$ represents the temporal differences between consecutive anomaly heatmaps.
+These motion-aware heatmaps are then processed by a lightweight convolutional backbone to extract region-aware features:

-\textbf{Prompt Embedding Generation.} To inject both global and local (region-aware) anomaly information into the prompts, we partition the spatial domain into a regular grid (\eg, $3\times3$ regions).
-For each temporal frame, we perform adaptive average pooling on $\mathbf{F}$ to obtain regional features $\mathbf{F}_{\mathrm{grid}} \in \mathbb{R}^{(T'-1) \times 9 \times C_h}$, where $C_h$ is the hidden dimension.
-These regional features are then transformed into region-specific prompt embeddings via a two-layer MLP:
+\textbf{Prompt Embedding Generation.} To encode both local and global anomaly cues, we partition each frame into a regular grid (e.g., $3\times3$) and apply adaptive average pooling to obtain regional features $\mathbf{F}_{\mathrm{grid}} \in \mathbb{R}^{(T'-1) \times 9 \times C_h}$.
+These features are mapped into region-specific prompts:

-where $D$ denotes the prompt embedding dimension.
-Simultaneously, a global prompt is computed for each frame by average pooling over the entire spatial domain, followed by another MLP transformation:
+A global prompt is generated by spatial mean pooling followed by an MLP: